shilaan/personal-website/content/authors/admin/_index.md

 I am a PhD student in Organizational Behavior at the Stanford Graduate School of Business and an Affiliate at the Stanford Data Science Center for Open and Reproducible Science (SDS-CORES).
 My research interests include statistics, meta-science, and crowd-sourced science.
 I am passionate about the development and implementation of tools that increase the rigor, reproducibility, and transparency of scientific research.

 My favorite letter in the alphabet is R, and I am weirdly evangelical about it.
-I co-teach Data & Decisions -- a graduate-level, introductory class on probability and statistics using R -- and I am a technical mentor for the Stanford Data Science for Social Good program.
+I co-teach Data & Decisions -- a graduate-level, introductory class on probability and statistics using R -- and I'm a technical mentor for the Stanford Data Science for Social Good program.
 I learn by teaching, so I consider myself very lucky!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.